whitlockjc/json-refs/CONTRIBUTING.md

 1. Should include all generated sources
 2. Should pass lint checking and have all tests passing *(We do have [Travis CI][travis-ci] setup to catch failing lint checks and failing tests but this is a safety net only)*
-3. Should be squashed into one commit with the commit message being self explanatory
+3. Should *ideally* be squashed into one commit *(Regardless of how many commits, just make sure the commit messages are clear)*
 4. Should include tests *(Bug fixes and features should have tests included with them at all times)*

 [bower]: http://bower.io/